-For example, when you pursue SASB, you’ll report on the ESG topics and issues that are financially material to your organization.
-If you’re working on a GRI report, your efforts around business communications will very likely overlap with your marketing efforts as you report on relevant topics that are material to stakeholders.
+For example, when you utilize SASB Standards, you’ll report on the ESG topics and issues that are financially material to your organization.
+If you’re working on a GRI-aligned report, your efforts around business communications will very likely overlap with your marketing efforts as you report on relevant topics that are material to stakeholders.

 The data-story continuum

 Another way of looking at framework alignment is as a data-story continuum.
 This focuses on categorizing what you get out of different frameworks and who the results are relevant to.

 For example, ESG reporting frameworks tend to focus on data and provide you with a score or rating at the end of the process.
 In contrast, guidance frameworks help you structure your ESG story and create the narrative around it.
 So reporting frameworks lean toward the data in the continuum and guidance frameworks lean toward the story.

 Another aspect of the continuum to focus on is the audience.
 The audience should correlate to the stakeholders that you report to or who want to see your results.
 These groups generally include investors, employees, and customers and can also include more external entities like government or local communities.

 The relevant audience on the continuum’s data side will usually include investors, government entities, and any reporting frameworks you’re submitting to.
 When you’re complying with regulations or submitting to one or more reporting frameworks, these audience members tend to be looking mostly or solely at your data or the score you receive from your submission.
 When it comes to the story, your relevant audience will be focused less on your organization’s data and more on the narrative.
 They want to understand your ESG story, and include employees, customers, and potential advocates and evangelists.